 80+ innovations will shape the construction industry

-Within the emerging innovation stage, mullion-transom curtain walls are a disruptive technology that is in the early stages of application and should be tracked closely.
-Heat-insulated glazing panels, drainage gully grating, and acoustic ceiling panels are some of the accelerating innovation areas, where adoption has been steadily increasing.
-Among maturing innovation areas are abrasion-resistant decorative flooring and road construction milling tool, which are now well established in the industry.
+Within the emerging innovation stage, self-healing concrete, waterproof floor drains, and construction 3D Printing are disruptive technologies that are in the early stages of application and should be tracked closely.
+Smart glazing, regeneration control hydraulics, and floating breakwaters are some of the accelerating innovation areas, where adoption has been steadily increasing.
+Among maturing innovation areas are wall surface temperature controls and embossed floor panels, which are now well established in the industry.

 Innovation S-curve for the construction industry